BBC6BAE9/OnionWeibo/README.md

 License
 ============

-   Copyright 2013 Issac Wong
+   Copyright 2017 huanghong

+   Copyright 2017 huanghong
-   Copyright 2013 Kenefe_Li
+   Copyright 2017 majiaojiao

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.